-She has been married for 38 years to her high school sweetheart Ken and has one grown son and two wonderful grandchildren.
+Nancy has been married for 40 years to her high school sweetheart Ken and has one grown son and two wonderful grandchildren.

 Angela M. Lynch (Angie) became licensed by the Ohio Optical Dispensers Board as a Spectacle Dispensing Optician on March 15, 1987 and now has over 25 years experience in the optical field.
 Previous employers include both retail and private practice optometrists.
 Her desire to work with children is the reason she is employed at Mason Eye Center.

-Due to the fact that Angie is an avid animal lover, she currently owns four horses and four shelties!
+Due to the fact that Angie is an avid animal lover, she currently owns five horses and four shelties!
 She sometimes jokes that she regrets not following her childhood dream of becoming a veterinarian.
-Hobbies other than animals include ceramics, motorcycle riding, camping, and spending time with family and friends.
+Hobbies other than animals include ceramics, motorcycle riding, camping, card making, and spending time with family and friends.

-Angie has been married to her husband Mike for 37 years, and has one grown daughter and two grandchildren whom she adores.
+Angie has been married to her husband Mike for 38 years, and has one grown daughter and three grandchildren whom she adores.